mpwillson/pcloud/README_playlist.md

 The configuration file location can be overridden by the **-f** command option.
 Options provided on the command line override those obtained from the configuration file.
-Command line options are transitory; they will not be written to the configuration file.

 # NOTES